mbwika/mbwika.github.io/content/authors/admin/_index.md

   # and uncomment the lines below.
   - icon: cv
     icon_pack: ai
-    # link: uploads/resume.pdf
+    link: uploads/resume.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Collins Mbwika Mwange is a Cybersecurity graduate student at The University of Texas at Dallas.
-His research interests include privacy, application, and network security, while his professional interests include software engineering and cybersecurity.
-He is actively involved in cybersecurity, privacy, and software research and some of his projects are available on GitHub and at Code and Security.
+His research interests include application security, malware analysis and development, and network security, while his professional interests include software engineering and cybersecurity.
+He is actively involved in cybersecurity research and occasionally presents his work at international conferences.
+Some of his projects are available on GitHub [https://github.com/mbwika] and at Code & Security [https://codensecurity.com].
 {style="text-align: justify;"}